 The Food Safety Education program is a statewide program launched in 1989 with the primary purpose of protecting the public from foodborne illnesses through education and training.
 The instructors, Food Sanitarians with extensive field experience, provide real world insight.
 Participants include chefs, cooks, dieticians, managers, pantry workers, stewards, waiters, waitresses, and a host of other professions.

-- FOOD SAFETY CLASS (FOOD HANDLER LEVEL).
-These 1 and 2 hour classes are designed to provide the food handler with a basic understanding of food microbiology, become familiar with the major foodborne illnesses and learn to implement specific procedures to ensure safe food preparation.
-The classes also provide an excellent review for those already certified.
+The FOOD SAFETY CLASS (FOOD HANDLER LEVEL) is offered at NO CHARGE.
+The class is designed to provide the food handler with a basic understanding of food microbiology, major foodborne illnesses, and learn how to implement specific procedures to ensure safe food preparation.
+The class also provides an excellent review for those already certified.

-OAHU workshops are held at 99-945 Halawa Valley Street, Aiea, HI 96701 (same road entrance as Animal Quarantine) on the following dates:
+OAHU classes are held at 99-945 Halawa Valley Street, Aiea, HI 96701 (same road entrance as Animal Quarantine).

-NEIGHBOR ISLAND workshops are held on the Islands of Hawaii, Maui, and Kauai.
+NEIGHBOR ISLAND classes are held on the Islands of Hawaii, Maui, and Kauai.
 Click on your location of interest to register online:

 A new mandate for Food Handlers Education certification* requires at least one employee present at every food establishment during normal hours to have a formal food handlers training level certification.
 In addition to DOH Food Safety Education workshops, ANSI (American National Standards Institute) accredited courses will meet this requirement.
-Click on the following link to see a list of online courses that are ANSI accredited: ANSI Food Handler Training Certificate Programs**
+Click on the following link to see a list organizations that offer online courses that are ANSI-accredited: ANSI Food Handler Training Certificate Programs**

 *Requirement effective September 2018